 - The contributions made by each spouse to the marriage in terms of child care, homemaking, helping the other spouse support/build a career, and education

 - Tax consequences which may arise as a result of the alimony award

 This is not an all-inclusive list, however it does give you a good idea of what the court will look at in determining whether one spouse or the other is awarded alimony, and the amount of the alimony.

 Whether the court awards or denies the request for alimony, a statement of facts will be provided that explains the factors supporting the award/denial.

 What role does adultery play in alimony, and the amount of spousal support the seeking spouse may be awarded?
 Essentially, the infidelity must have had a financial impact on the marriage and/or family.
 For instance, if the spouse who was adulterous spent a substantial amount of money on the “other woman” or “other man,” if the amount is significant enough that it caused financial detriment, it may be to the seeking spouse’s benefit.
 Examples of this would be lavish spending on jewelry, support of the girlfriend/boyfriend in terms of rent/house payment, expensive vacations, or any financial expenditures that would be considered wasteful for non-marital purposes, and could have been used to benefit the marriage/family.

 Will adultery affect an alimony award?
 The truth is, it depends.
 It could in some cases, in others it may not.
-For answers to all of your questions regarding divorce and spousal support, For a consultation with an experienced family law attorney in Orlando, contact The DeWitt Law Firm, P.A.
+For answers to all of your questions regarding divorce and spousal support, For a consultation with an experienced Orlando divorce lawyer, contact The DeWitt Law Firm, P.A.
 We routinely handle matters in Orange County and nearby jurisdictions.